Ikken9/cheetah/README.md

 to do electronics, programming and ethical hacking, so it fits perfectly the things I like to do.
 The project is currently in development and (for the moment) has no intentions to be commercialized.

-I let you know that I spent some of my free time to keep developing this, and it can take a long time to finish it (I'm a Software Engineering student btw, so usually I don't have much time to spent on this).
+I let you know that I spend some of my free time to keep developing this, and it can take a long time to finish it (I'm a Software Engineering student btw, so usually I don't have much time to do things).

 Here are some images of the first prototype: